Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ProgrammingMechatronics/Chapter-08-Data-and-integration/08-01-Working-with-device-data-and-diagnostics/quiz.md

+---
+title: "08.01 Working With Device Data And Diagnostics - Quiz"
+---

 # 08.01 Working With Device Data And Diagnostics - Quiz

 !!! quiz "Section 8.1 Quiz: Working with device data and diagnostics"